joeqiwx/DoctorU/README.md

 # Team-zelda-Deco7381
 Our team object.

-You can use git push -u origin main to upload you work to github
+You can use git push -u origin master to upload you work to github